lorena-ssi/did-resolver/README.md

 // returns an object of { methodName: resolveFunction}
 lorResolver = LorenaDidResolver.getResolver()

-// If you are using one method you can simply pass the result of `getResolver()` into the constructor const resolver = new Resolver(lorResolver)
+// If you are using only one method you can simply pass the result of `getResolver()` into the constructor const resolver = new Resolver(lorResolver)
 ```